Azure/azure-iot-sdk-csharp/device/readme.md

 For example,calling `DeviceClient deviceClient = DeviceClient.CreateFromConnectionString(DeviceConnectionString, TransportType.Mqtt);` will result in "Mqtt protocol is not supported" exception.

-> Note : Currently, **Microsoft.Azure.Devices.Client.PCL** only supports **HTTPS** protocol.

-For example, calling `DeviceClient deviceClient = DeviceClient.CreateFromConnectionString(DeviceConnectionString, TransportType.Amqp);` will result in "Amqp protocol is not supported" exception.

 ## Application development guidelines
 For more information on how to use this library refer to the documents below:
 - [Preparing your Windows development environment][devbox-setup]